 - 1. The simulation area will not be used for task training experiences. - 2.
 Simulators shall not be scheduled for clinical make-up days, unless arranged by instructor. - 3.
 Once the simulation experience is completed, learners must restore the simulator and environment to the baseline status. - 4.
-Learners who are assessed by the instructor during simulation exercises to need additional practice or remediation for a skill will be referred to the Practice Lab Coordinator for follow up.
+Learners who are assessed by the instructor during simulation exercises to need additional practice or remediation for a skill will be referred to the Practice Lab Coordinator for follow up or be required to attend the same simulation scenario of a different clinical group.